-The warning light system monitors the airbag sensor assemblies, front airbag sensors, seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.

 If either of the following conditions occurs, this indicates a malfunction somewhere in the parts monitored by the warning light system.
 Contact your Toyota dealer as soon as possible to service the vehicle.

-- The light does not come on when the ignition key is turned to the "ACC" or "ON" position or remains on. - The light comes on or flashes while driving. - (j) Low Windshield Washer Fluid Level Warning Light
+- The light does not come on when the ignition key is turned to the "ACC" or "ON" position or remains on. - The light comes on or flashes while driving.

+(j) Low Windshield Washer Fluid Level Warning Light